ebi-gene-expression-group/cross-species-cellgroup-comparison/example_outputs/E-MTAB-8410_vs_E-ENAD-15.ascending_colon.report.md

 ## Results

-2 of 3 known intersecting cell types were predicted as top match by marker gene composition.
+2 of 3 known intersecting cell types were predicted as top match by marker gene composition:

+enterocyte of epithelium of large intestine
+epithelial cell of large intestine

 2 of 3 known intersecting cell types were predicted as a match (at any rank).